StefRuseva88/integration-tests-SQL-server/README.md

 This repository contains a test project designed for integration testing with SQL Server.

 ## Introduction - LibroConsoleAPI
 LibroConsoleAPI is a console-based application built using the .NET Core Framework that manages a collection of books.
-It allows users to perform various operations, such as creating, reading, updating, and deleting books in a SQL Server database.
+It allows users to perform CRUD operations in SQL Server database.

 ## Key Features
 This application showcases fundamental software development practices, including integration testing, database management, and console-based application design.